rothfels/codehs_maps/README.md

 codehs_maps
 ===========

 A sample lecture for an AP Java class, on Map.
-Video here: https://www.youtube.com/watch?v=FdnljODR8lc
+Video [here](https://www.youtube.com/watch?v=FdnIjODR8Ic).

 This code includes examples from the lecture, as well as exercises with sample solutions.